 Have you read part one in this series?
-In that article you discovered why you are the most important component in dealing with difficult employees.
-In this article we'll discuss who is the most important person in your team, and in the next article you'll discover a six step process for dealing with difficult people.
+In that article, you discovered why you are the most essential component in dealing with difficult employees.
+In this article we'll discuss who is the most critical person in your team, and in the next article you'll discover a six step process for dealing with difficult people.

 Who Is The Most Powerful Member Of Your Team? ...